Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 Key Takeaways

-Understanding structural assessment: What it is and why it matters
+Understanding structural and building condition assessment: What it is and why it matters

-Structural assessment, in the Singapore regulatory context, refers to the systematic evaluation of a building’s load-bearing elements, including foundations, columns, beams, slabs, and walls, to determine whether those elements remain structurally adequate and safe for continued use.
+Structural assessment, in the Singapore regulatory context, refers to the systematic evaluation and condition assessment of a building’s load-bearing elements, including foundations, columns, beams, slabs, and walls, to determine whether those elements remain structurally adequate and safe for continued use.
+A building condition assessment begins with a comprehensive visual appraisal of the existing condition.
 The assessment is not limited to detecting visible cracks or surface deterioration.
 It encompasses a thorough evaluation of the structural system’s integrity in relation to the loads it was designed to carry and the conditions to which it has been exposed over time.
+Inspectors also review key building components for deterioration such as cracking and water seepage in structural elements, and a standardised inspection protocol can help align assessments with the NEN 2767/CEN-TS/17385 standard for consistency.
+Non-Destructive Testing may also be used to assess concrete strength without damaging the structure.
+Morning environmental hazards should also be monitored during structural assessments, as site conditions can affect inspection reliability.

 The PSI compliance guide published by Aman Engineering Consultancy outlines the scope of structural assessments in detail, including defect categories and rectification requirements.
-The PSI framework, governed under Section 28 of the Building Control Act, mandates that owners of applicable buildings arrange for formal inspections at prescribed intervals.
+In Singapore, civil condition and structural assessments are regulated by the Building and Construction Authority under Section 28 of the Building Control Act.
 Non-compliance is not treated as a minor administrative lapse but as a breach of statutory obligation, with consequences that extend beyond regulatory penalties to affect the commercial usability of the property.

 A critical misconception held by many developers is that structural assessments apply only to aging buildings or those that have sustained visible damage from events such as adjacent construction, flooding, or fire.
 This assumption is incorrect.
 The regulatory framework mandates assessment regardless of the apparent condition of the structure.
 The requirement is interval-based, not condition-based.
+Applicable buildings enter the PSI regime starting from their 13th year.
 A building that appears structurally sound to the untrained eye may still harbor latent deficiencies in its load path, connections, or substructure that only a formal inspection by a qualified Professional Engineer (PE) can identify.

 The range of property types subject to PSI requirements is broad: